Tsunami」カテゴリーアーカイブ

 Day_200 : High-Speed Tsunamis and Delayed Warnings: The Urgency of Evacuation during the 1896 Meiji Sanriku, 1933 Showa Sanriku, and 2011 Great East Japan Earthquake and Tsunamis

 The time between an earthquake and a tsunami reaching the coast is very short, from 5 to 10 minutes.
-Running to higher ground within this short time is almost the only way to protect yourself from a tsunami.
-The tsunami will reach the coast where it is the highest, and the tsunami will also reach the coast the fastest.
-Therefore, instead of waiting for information from the outside, it is important to have your own knowledge about tsunamis, understand your surroundings, and act on your own judgment.
+Running to higher ground quickly is almost the only way to protect yourself from a tsunami.
+The tsunami will reach the coast where it is the highest and also get to the coast the fastest.
+Therefore, instead of waiting for information from the outside, it is essential to have knowledge about tsunamis, understand your surroundings, and act on your judgment.

 Contents (in Japanese)